Home/Fish/Smoked Lobster

 Instructions

 1. 1.
-In a bowl, combine smoked lobster, chickpeas, cherry tomatoes, and parsley.
+In a bowl, combine mashed sweet potatoes, smoked lobster, green onions, egg, almond flour, salt, and pepper.

 Frequently Asked Questions (FAQ)